Pho is a popular Vietnamese noodle soup

 Pho is for you too!
 Simply skip the sliced beef, and add seitan strips and/or firm tofu cubes

-8 cups water (if you have natural beef broth, use that)
+- 8 cups water (if you have homemade natural beef or chicken broth, use that)

-2/3 cups miso paste (skip if you used beef broth)
+- 2/3 cups miso paste (skip if you used beef broth or kale rib kelp broth)

 Bring all soup ingredients to a boil.
 As soon as it is boiled, turn off the heat.
 Discard the cheesecloth bag.